Twin actor twin delayed deep deterministic policy gradient (TATD3) learning for batch process control: Results and Discussion

-Table \ref{RMSE Table} compares the average RMSE values for four different algorithms, namely, TD3 and DDPG, DQN, and GP, respectively.
-Neural network and Gaussian process regression (GPR) are the candidate for function approximator in DQN and GP, respectively.
-Further, the results are compared for the two types of reward functions considered, namely, PI and PID, as discussed in Section \ref{sec:3}.
+Table \ref{RMSE Table} compares the tracking error (in terms of RMSE values) for five different algorithms, namely, TATD3, TD3, DDPG, DQN, and GP, respectively.
+Neural network and Gaussian process regression (GPR) are the candidates for function approximators in DQN and GP, respectively.
+Further, the results are compared for the two types of reward functions considered, namely, PI and PID, as discussed in Section \ref{S:3}.
 Here, the RMSE values reported are the average of the last four batches for a total of 10 batches.
-It can be seen that the TD3 based controller has the lowest RMSE of 1.1526 and 1.1738 for PID and PI reward functions, respectively, as compared to DDPG and other discrete action space algorithms.
-Additionally, it can be seen that the PID reward function is a better choice for reward function due to their low RMSE for all the four algorithms.
+It can be seen that the TATD3 based controller has the lowest RMSE of 1.1502 and 1.1626 for PID and PI reward functions, respectively, as compared to TD3, DDPG and other discrete action space algorithms.
+Additionally, it can be seen that the PID reward function is a better choice for reward function due to their low RMSE for all five algorithms.

-Figure \ref{fig:Response plots1} and Figure \ref{fig:Response plots2} shows the comparison of the control performance with reactor temperature ($T_r$) with respect to time.
-Figure \ref{fig:Response plots1} compares the control performance of continuous action space algorithms, namely, TD3 vs DDPG for both the PID and PI reward in subplots (a) and (b), respectively.
-Similarly, the performance of the discrete action space algorithms, namely, DQN and GP, for both the reward functions are shown in Figure \ref{fig:Response plots2}.
-It can be seen from the plots that the reactor temperature profile closely follows the target value for TD3 controller for the PID reward function.
-The results clearly conclude that that the proposed TD3 based controller is capable to learn from the given environment and control the system by achieving the desired set-point of temperature $(T_{ref})$ which is 345K.
+Figure \ref{fig:Response plots1_trans} and Figure \ref{fig:Response plots2_trans} shows the comparison of the tracking performance with reactor temperature ($T_r$) with respect to time.
+Figure \ref{fig:Response plots1_trans} compares the tracking performance of continuous action space algorithms, namely, TATD3 vs TD3 vs DDPG for both the PID and PI reward in subplots (a) and (b), respectively.
+Similarly, the performance of the discrete action space algorithms, namely, DQN and GP, for both the reward functions are shown in Figure \ref{fig:Response plots2_trans}.
+It can be seen from the plots that the reactor temperature profile closely follows the target value for TATD3 controller for the PID reward function.
+The results clearly conclude that that the proposed TATD3 based controller is capable of learning from the given environment and controlling the system by achieving the desired set-point of temperature $(T_{ref})$ which is 345K.